 Midwest Photo

 Another favorite for ordering analog supplies is Midwest Photo.
-It offers mostly classic film stocks but does sell a of unique, options as well.
+It offers mostly classic film stocks but does sell a handful of unique, creative options as well.
 You can currently buy a five-pack of 35mm Kodak Portra 400 for $67.95.
-Midwest Photo is still limiting the number of packs you can buy at once to 20 every 30 days, so it must not have as full of a warehouse as the two listed .
+Midwest Photo is still limiting the number of packs you can buy at once to 20 every 30 days, so it must not have as full of a warehouse as the two listed above.
 But 20 five packs is likely more than most people will buy at once anyway.

 Freestyle Photo